Zenith-004/Todo-App/README.md

 Remember, **with great power comes great responsibility**—or in this case, with a simple to-do app comes a beautifully organized life! 😉

----

-This should make your README comprehensive and informative, including the note about potential startup delay when visiting the deployment link.